xLSX285/EnterpriseG/README.md

 - More script optimizations!
 - Please feel free to let me you know if you have any ideas.

 ` Please note that this project requires some basic knowledge.
-If you can't run the script, try **Set-ExecutionPolicy RemoteSigned** `
+If you can't run the script, try: Set-ExecutionPolicy RemoteSigned `